JaRoLoz/Byte/README.md

 # Building

 Once you have [jade](https://github.com/JaRoLoz/jade) installed, simply navigate to the framework's root directory and execute `jade .`.
-Make sure to have bun installed.
-By default the build in performed by [bun](https://bun.sh/), if you don't want to use bun simply replace the `package_manager` key in every build step inside the `jade.json` file with your preferred node package manager, e.g. [pnpm](https://pnpm.io/es/).
+Make sure to have [bun](https://bun.sh/) installed.
+By default the build is performed using [bun](https://bun.sh/), if you don't want to use bun simply replace the `package_manager` key in every build step inside the `jade.json` file with your preferred node package manager, e.g. [pnpm](https://pnpm.io/es/).

 # Docs